-If you experience symptoms of sleep apnea or other related sleep disorders, your doctor will refer you to the Sleep Lab for a sleep study.
+If you experience symptoms of sleep apnea or other related sleep disorders, your doctor will refer you to the Sleep Diagnostic Center for a sleep study.

 During your overnight stay, a specially trained technologist will apply sensors to your body and monitor your progress continuously throughout the night.
 The digital monitoring devices record your level of sleep and measure brain waves, eye movements, muscle tone, heart rate, respiration, blood oxygen levels and more.

 If abnormalities are detected, the technologist will apply a breathing mask to find the treatment level necessary to correct your symptoms.
 Sometimes this cannot be done in the same night, so an additional study may be necessary.

 After your overnight stay, a board certified sleep disorder specialist will interpret the results, including the type and cause of your sleep condition.
 You will be evaluated for narcolepsy, obstructive sleep apnea, central sleep apnea, hypoxemia (low oxygen) and other sleep disorders.

 There are over 90 sleep disorders listed in the latest edition of the International Classification of Sleep Disorders (ICSD).
 Some common sleep disorders include: